awsdocs/amazon-redshift-developer-guide/doc_source/r_STV_WLM_QUERY_TASK_STATE.md

 ## Sample Query<a name="r_STV_WLM_QUERY_TASK_STATE-sample-query"></a>

-Service classes 1 \- 4 are used internally by Amazon Redshift, and service class 5 is reserved for the dedicated superuser queue\.
-The following query displays the current state of queries in service classes greater than 4, which are the superuser queue and the WLM query queues\.
+The following query displays the current state of queries in service classes greater than 4\.
+For a list of service class IDs, see [WLM Service Class IDs](cm-c-wlm-system-tables-and-views.md#wlm-service-class-ids)\.

 ```
 select * from stv_wlm_query_task_state